 - Communications 5N0690 – Acquire the writing skills needed for the workplace, learn to speak fluently and coherently in a professional setting, develop interpersonal skills and have an understanding of the impact of ICT on society.

-- Manual Handling and people moving training and certification (requirement for work experience): Manual handling training is required under Regulation 13 of the 1993 (General Application Regulations) and 1993 Manual Handling Regulations.
+- Patient Moving and Handling Certification (requirement for work experience): Manual handling training is required under Regulation 13 of the 1993 (General Application Regulations) and 1993 Manual Handling Regulations.
 This training programme is aimed at providing all persons at work with proper techniques when lifting, carrying, loading, pushing and supporting.
 It provides employees with good work practices such as proper lift Manual Handling Techniques.
 The course includes being aware of the necessity for safe methods of manual handling to reduce the risk of injury and understanding the need to avoid manual handling by using mechanical aids where possible.
 Furthermore, assessing the task using the TILE criteria (task, individual, load, environment) and implementing the correct method of lifting ensuring minimal risk to self and co-workers will also be included.
 Finally, knowing how to safely execute all relevant workplace manual handling tasks will be demonstrated.
 A certificate will be issued to learners who successfully complete the course.

 - The Early Identification of Memory Problems in Older Persons (HSELanD)